 Just like in job interviews, gathering information about why your proposal wasn’t accepted is a great thing to do to improve your next application.
 Some example questions to politely ask if your proposal is turned down include:

-- Was there a mismatch with my skills and the project requirements?
+- Was there a mismatch between my skills and the project requirements?
 If so, what skill areas can I work on to be better qualified next year?

 - Did I engage enough with the community during the application process?